Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Bundaberg Surrounds - South had a median taxpayer income of $39,693 and an average of $50,114 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This was lower than national averages, with Rest of Qld's median being $50,780 and average income at $64,844.
-By March 2025, estimates based on an 11.71% Wage Price Index growth suggest the median would be approximately $44,341 and the average around $55,982.
-The 2021 Census showed household, family, and personal incomes in Bundaberg Surrounds - South fell between the 4th and 5th percentiles nationally.
-Income distribution data indicated that 29.8% of locals (3,603 people) earned between $400 and $799, contrasting with the surrounding region where the $1,500 to $2,999 bracket was dominant at 31.7%.
-Housing costs were modest, allowing for 87.2% of income to be retained, but total disposable income ranked at just the 7th percentile nationally.
+Bundaberg Surrounds - South had a median taxpayer income of $39,693 and an average income of $50,114 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national average, with Rest of Qld having a median income of $50,780 and an average income of $64,844.
+As of September 2025, estimated incomes would be approximately $45,246 (median) and $57,125 (average), based on Wage Price Index growth of 13.99% since financial year 2022.
+The 2021 Census showed that household, family, and personal incomes in Bundaberg Surrounds - South fell between the 4th and 5th percentiles nationally.
+Income distribution data indicated that 29.8% of locals (3,606 people) were in the $400 - $799 income bracket, contrasting with the surrounding region where the $1,500 - $2,999 bracket led at 31.7%.
+Despite modest housing costs allowing for 87.2% of income to be retained, total disposable income ranked at just the 7th percentile nationally.

 Frequently Asked Questions - Income